Castles of scotland

 Culzean castle has a couple of wonderful bits of folklore surrounding it too which makes it particularly interesting to us.

 The first is a very common phantom piper motif.
-Culzean castle is built atop a cave network and one day, in a quest to find out where they lead, a piper was sent to wander them.
+Culzean Castle is built atop a cave network, and one day, in a quest to find out where they lead, a piper was sent in to wander them.
 As usual in these tales, the sound abruptly stops and now the site is haunted by a phantom piper, which I imagine is one of the more invasive types of haunting when you're trying to kick back and watch some telly.

 The second tale tells of some fairy lore at Culzean.
 The laird was walking the grounds when a young boy appeared with an empty wooden mug requesting some ale to help his sick mother.
 Being a kind chap he sent him to find his chief servant to fill his cup from his private reserve.
 The young lad found the servant, who begrudgingly obliged his laird's wishes.